libxengine/XEngine_APIService/README.en.md

 This is an api interface for information query service,At present, the information search service on the market need to charge, and our information search service is free and open source.
 This service mainly uses HTTP/V1.1 to implement various interface services
-This is a general information query service that does not contain any language attributes The purpose of development and implementation based on libXEngine is a cross-platform network storage service
+This is a general information query service that does not contain any language attributes You can use this code to implement your own information query service, which supports querying any information
+The purpose of development and implementation based on libXEngine is a cross-platform network storage service
+and support plugin module

 ## Software feature
 1. support json and string stream methods to return the content of the query